azsk/AzTS-docs/Control coverage/Feature/SubscriptionCore.md

 > There are no active ASC Alerts OR there is no active alert which is beyond defined grace.
 >
 > **Failed:**
-> There are ASC alerts in the subscription which are active beyond the defined grace.
-(Alert Severity: High, Grace period: 0; Alert Severity: Medium, Grace period: 30)
+> There are ASC alerts in the subscription which are active beyond the defined grace. <br />Alert Severity: High, Grace period: 0 <br />Alert Severity: Medium, Grace period: 30
 >

 ### Recommendation

 - **Azure Portal**

 	 You need to address all active alerts on Azure Security Center.
-Please follow these steps: (a) Logon to https://portal.azure.com/ (b) Navigate to Security Center. (c) Click on Security Alerts under 'Threat Protection' category. (d) Take appropriate actions on all active alerts.
+Please follow these steps: <br />(a) Logon to https://portal.azure.com/ <br />(b) Navigate to Security Center. <br />(c) Click on Security Alerts under 'Threat Protection' category. <br />(d) Take appropriate actions on all active alerts.

 ### Azure Policy or ARM API used for evaluation